Senior Care Services Victoria BC: Guide to Essential Support Programs

 BC Rebate for Accessible Home Adaptations

 The BC Rebate for Accessible Home Adaptations (BC RAHA) provides up to $20,000 in rebates for eligible households to complete accessibility modifications.
-This program helps seniors and people with permanent disabilities maintain independence at home.
+This helps seniors and people with permanent disabilities maintain independence at home.

 Home care and assisted living options